 PHAs may accept an applicant or participant's self-certification as verification of fully excluded income.
 The PHA's application and reexamination documentation, which is signed by all adult family members, may serve as the self-certification of the fully excluded income.
-PHAs have the option of elevating the verification requirements if necessary, to determine if a source of income qualifies for a full exclusion.
-Examples of common fully excluded income categories that are verifiable through applicant or participant self-certification are:
+PHAs have the option of elevating the verification requirements if necessary, to determine if a source of income

-- Supplemental Nutrition Assistance Program (SNAP) benefits, formerly known as food stamps. - · Income from a live-in aide.
+- Supplemental Nutrition Assistance Program (SNAP) benefits, formerly known as food stamps. - Income from a live-in aide.

-For a complete list of income exclusions, see 24 CFR 5.609(c)?.
+For a complete list of income exclusions, see 24 CFR 5.609(c).